88% Petite Sirah, 2% Syrah, 2% Peloursin, 8% Zinfandel

 The hills and bench land separating Dry Creek and Alexander Valleys

 The oldest petite sirah vines on our Lytton Estate were planted in 1901 and the youngest in 1998.
-We made our first wine from the property in 1972 and until 2002 when we bottled portions of the petite sirah as a separate wine for a limited release, it had always been included in the Lytton Springs zinfandel.
-In 2003 we made a second limited release.
-This is the first release of the Lytton Estate Petite Sirah to the national market.
+We made our first wine from the property in 1972 and until 2002 when we bottled portions of the petite sirah as a separate wine for a limited release, it had always been included in the Lytton Springs Zinfandel.
+In 2003 we made a another limited release and in 2009 our first national release.
+This is the second release of the Lytton Estate Petite Sirah to the national market.

 Bloom: Late May

 Weather: Cool, late spring.
 Cold summer; two days of damaging heat in late August and a long, mild fall.

 Harvest Dates: 4 September – 4 October

 Fermentation: Natural primary and secondary; pressed at nine days.

 Barrel: 100% air-dried american oak barrels (15% new, 45% one and two years old, 25% four years old).